 Additionally, having the pre-applied ‘Debut’ theme ready to work with from the outset can make it an out of the box solution.
 Failing this, there are thousands of other themes that can give your store the style and layout you need in just a few clicks.

-With a thorough ‘getting started’ course available for free, a fantastic support team whom can answer any questions you may have and a Free Trial, its worth a play at the very least.
+With a thorough ‘getting started’ course available for free, a fantastic support team who can answer any questions you may have, and a Free Trial, it’s worth a play at the very least.